manureno/sparkonk8s/5_hello_pyspark/README.md

 ### Pre-Requisite
+* Docker is installed on your workstation
+* ibmcloud CLI is installed on your workstation
+* Your local Docker environment is connected to IBM Cloud Kubernetes : [initialisation procedure](../0_cheat_sheets/connect_local_docker_to_cloud_k8s.md)
-You've completed the [Create a PySpark Docker Image](../4_create_pyspark_image/README.md) chapter.
+* You've completed the [Create a PySpark Docker Image](../4_create_pyspark_image/README.md) chapter.
-Python is installed and on your PATH.
+* Python is installed and on your PATH.
-An IBM Cloud Container Registry Namespace, named _CR-NAMESPACE_ in this document, have been created.
+* An IBM Cloud Container Registry Namespace, named _CR-NAMESPACE_ in this document, have been created.

 ### Run HelloSpark Steps
 1. [Create a "Hello PySpark" wheel package](#create-a-hello-pyspark-wheel-package)